python-mode/python-mode/README-Docker.md

 # Docker Test Environment for python-mode

-This directory contains Docker configuration to run python-mode tests in a containerized environment that matches the GitHub Actions CI environment.
+This directory contains Docker configuration to run python-mode tests locally. **Note:** Docker is only used for local development.
+CI tests run directly in GitHub Actions without Docker.

 ## Prerequisites